shukla-arya/Invisible_TakeHome/README.md

 ### Accounts
 - `POST /accounts` – Create a new account for the authenticated user.
 - `GET /accounts` – Retrieve all accounts belonging to the authenticated user.

+### Cards
+- `POST /cards/` - Creates a new card linked to an existing account.
+- `GET /cards/` - Lists all cards belonging to the authenticated user.

 ### Transactions
 - `POST /transactions/deposit` – Deposit funds into an account.